 4.3.1.
-Target 1a - Walking Modal Share - Maintain the proportion of journeys made on foot by London residents originating within the Royal Borough at the 2006/07 to 2008/09 average of 40 per cent by the end of 2013/14
+Target 1a - Walking Modal Share - Maintain the proportion of journeys made on foot by London residents originating within the Royal Borough at the 2006/07 to 2008/09 average of 40.2 per cent by the end of 2013/14

 Rationale Monitoring the proportion of personal trips by transport mode gives a broad indication of the general travel behaviour of households within the Royal Borough.
 Definition Percentage of personal walking trips originating within the borough by London residents.
-Evidence Our baseline figure of 40 per cent is the joint highest of all London Boroughs - Kensington and Chelsea is a relatively small, flat borough with excellently maintained footways and is well suited to walking.
+Evidence Our baseline figure of 40.2 per cent is the joint highest of all London Boroughs.
+Kensington and Chelsea is a relatively small, flat borough with excellently maintained footways and is well suited to walking.
 There is no comparable data available for analysing past trends.
 We have already implemented most of the 'quick wins' in terms of pedestrian crossings and other engineering improvements though our continuing work on improving the streetscape will help to make walking even more attractive.
 The removal of the WEZ is likely to have a negative impact on walking levels, though as the indicator is measured retrospectively over three year averages this will not show until the later milestone years.
 There is also the risk that future increases in cycling levels may be at the expense of walking rather than other modes.
 Due to the time lag between the delivery of our projects and awareness campaigns and achieving changes in modal use as well as the backward looking approach to measuring the indicator we feel that a higher target than maintaining current levels is unrealistic over the interim timeframe.
 In the longer term, once the effects of the removal of the WEZ and our and TfL's proposals have settled in, we anticipate an increase.
-Data Source London Travel Demand Survey - published annually by TfL Base 2006/07 to 2008/09 three year average - 40 per cent Interim Target End 2013/14 - 40 per cent (2010/11 to 2012/13 three year average) Long-term Target End 2031 - 43 per cent Key Actions - Council Encourage more walking through school and workplace travel planning and educational campaigns Implement pedestrian crossing, route and wayfinding improvements Implement road safety improvements and campaigns Secure new streets and footpaths resulting from new developments Carry out streetscape initiatives including helping to reduce crime and fear of crime Carry out street lighting improvements to make walking more attractive at night Continue to maintain our footways to a high standard - the 2010/11 budget was approximately £4.3 million
+Data Source London Travel Demand Survey - published annually by TfL Base 2006/07 to 2008/09 three year average - 40.2 per cent Interim Target End 2013/14 - 40.2 per cent (2011/12 to 2013/14 three year average) Long-term Target End 2030/31 - 43.2 per cent Key Actions - Council Encourage more walking through school and workplace travel planning and educational campaigns Implement pedestrian crossing, route and wayfinding improvements Implement road safety improvements and campaigns Secure new streets and footpaths resulting from new developments Carry out streetscape initiatives including helping to reduce crime and fear of crime Carry out street lighting improvements to make walking more attractive at night Continue to maintain our footways to a high standard - the 2010/11 budget was approximately £4.3 million

-Key Actions - Other Local partners in Education, the Primary Care Trust (PCT) and businesses - help to deliver travel planning initiatives TfL - carry out footway maintenance and pedestrian improvements on the Transport for London Road Network (TLRN) Police - work with the Council to help carry out enforcement and education initiatives and to reduce crime and the fear of crime Links to Objectives Objective 5 - to increase the proportion of journeys made on foot and by bicycle is closely linked to this particular target.
-Objectives 1, 2, 4 and 8 will also help us achieve it.
+Key Actions - Other Local partners in Education, the Primary Care Trust (PCT) and businesses - help to deliver travel planning initiatives TfL - carry out footway maintenance and pedestrian improvements on the Transport for London Road Network (TLRN) Police - work with the Council to help carry out enforcement and education initiatives and to reduce crime and the fear of crime Links to Objectives Objective 2 - make it easier for residents to choose walking, cycling and public transport over private car ownership and use is closely linked to this particular target.
+Objectives 1, 4 and 7 will also help us achieve it.
 Risks Reduced funding The impact of removing the WEZ and general increases in traffic levels is greater than that forecast Modal shift from walking to cycling